 1. How does GRC software help in supply chain management?

-GRC software helps by automating compliance tracking, identifying risks, and improving supplier accountability.
-It ensures regulatory adherence, enhances cybersecurity, and streamlines audit processes for smoother supply chain operations.
+A governance and compliance solution helps by automating compliance tracking, identifying risks, and enhancing supplier accountability.
+It assures regulatory adherence, enhances cybersecurity, and streamlines audit processes for smoother supply chain operations.

-2. What are the key risks in manufacturing supply chains that GRC software can address?
+2. What are the key risks in manufacturing supply chains that software can address?

 3. Is GRC software necessary for small and mid-sized manufacturing companies?

-Yes, even smaller manufacturing firms benefit from GRC software as it helps manage compliance, reduce risks, and improve operational efficiency, ultimately leading to cost savings and enhanced business resilience.
+Yes, even smaller manufacturing firms benefit from this software as it helps manage compliance, reduce risks, and improve operational efficiency, ultimately leading to cost savings and enhanced business resilience.